-The Office of the Chief Immigration Judge will notify the Immigration Courts when 3,800 suspension/cancellation cases have been granted in a fiscal year.
+The Office of the Chief Immigration Judge will notify the Immigration Courts when 3,500 suspension/cancellation cases have been granted in a fiscal year.
 The date of this notification will be referred to as the "cut-off" date.
-As of the cut-off date, Immigration Judges must reserve their decision in any suspension/cancellation case that is subject to the cap.
+As of the cut-off date, Immigration Judges must reserve their decision in any non-detained suspension/cancellation case that is subject to the cap.
 The exceptions to this procedure are applications which can pretermitted based on lack of statutory eligibility pursuant to 8 C.F.R. § 1240.21(c)(1) or which can be denied in the exercise of discretion pursuant to 8 C.F.R. § 1240.21(c)(2) because the alien will be granted asylum or adjustment of status.

-1 This OPPM does not pertain to cancellation of removal for certain permanent residents pursuant to section 240A(a) of the INA.
+&lt;sup>1 This OPPM pertains only to cancellation of removal for certain non-permanent residents pursuant to section 240A(b) of the INA.
+This OPPM does not pertain to cancellation of removal for certain permanent residents pursuant to section 240A(a) of the INA.